jdambron/kindlenotes2anki/README.md

   <CLIPPINGS>  The path to the clippings txt file to read

 Options:
-  -c, --connect          Use AnkiConnect, if not provided will generate a CSV output
+  -u, --use-anki-connect  Use AnkiConnect, if not provided will generate a CSV output
-      --config <CONFIG>  The path to a config file, if not provided will use defaults -h, --help             Print help information
+      --config <CONFIG>   The path to a config file, if not provided will use defaults -h, --help              Print help
-  -V, --version          Print version information
+  -V, --version           Print version
 ```

 ## Configuration